-Sweet Potato Buchi, sometimes called Butsi in the Philippines, is a popular dessert or snack in Filipino cuisine, inspired by Chinese culture.
-It is a ball of dough made from glutinous rice flour, coated with sesame seeds, and traditionally stuffed with sweet red bean paste (anko).
-These balls are fried until golden and crispy on the outside, while the inside remains soft and slightly sweet.
-They are generally served as “street food” in markets or in Chinese restaurants.
-I deliberately chose not to fry them but to cook them in my airfryer (Ninja Foodi).
+Sweet potato buchi, sometimes called butsi in the Philippines, is a popular dessert or snack in Filipino cuisine, inspired by Chinese culture.
+It consists of a ball of dough made from glutinous rice flour, coated in sesame seeds, and traditionally filled with sweet red bean paste (anko).
+These dumplings are deep-fried until golden brown and crispy on the outside, while the inside remains soft and slightly sweet.
+They are commonly served as street food in markets or Chinese restaurants.
+I deliberately chose not to deep-fry them but to cook them in my air fryer (Ninja Foodi).

 Ingredients